Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Orbital support is being addressed,” Daar said cryptically.
 “What I find more important is your defeatist attitude.
 Is this gonna be a problem?”

 “I don’t *have* a Clan to give to the cause, Daar!”
 Hiyel objected.
 “Everything we are is gone.
-Whatever we have left is yours, but---”
+Whatever we have left is yours, but - ”

 “That’s all I wanted to hear,” Daar interrupted him before he could qualify his support.
 “What about you, Halti?”